[3.16] Lancing Steel Raider | SoftCore | From leveling to end-game guide | Sword go BRRRRR

 Choice of class:

 Ranger is the optimal choice of class for this build in my opinion, but this build has been seen working very well with Duelists and Shadows.
-Duelists offer more tankyness as a Champion and a good balance of damage and sustain as Slayer, and Assassin Shadows can achieve a really high dps and get 100% crit chance, allowing them to kill Uber Atziri without any alternative setup.
+Duelists offer more tankyness as a Champion and a good balance of damage and sustain as Slayer, slayers also don't get phys dmg reflected, allowing them to kill Uber Atziri without any alternative setup.

 While leveling I recommend you to pick Deadeye since she gives the highest damage in the ascendancies and survivability isn't much of a problem before mapping.

-The order I recommend you to allocate the ascendancy nodes while leveling as Deadeye is Gathering Winds->Ricochet->Endless Munitions->Wind Ward
+The order I recommend you to allocate the ascendancy nodes while leveling as Deadeye is Ricochet->Gathering Winds->Endless Munitions->Wind Ward

 If you plan on staying as Deadeye, when you get an armour with additional curse OR if you plan on going life gain on hit and still doesn't have a Vulnerability curse on hit ring, change Wind Ward for Focal Point and get a sniper's mark for bossing.
 Have in mind that Deadeye is a good and valid alternative for Raider if you're going the Life Gained on Hit route because of the extra base projectiles.